 - Project Delivery.
 AGC has information about all types of construction project delivery including case studies, educational programs, research, publications, articles, and presentations.

-- Construction Marketing.
-AGC's construction marketing resources include publications, products, a peer network, and a knowledge source that are offered to help increase the profits and visibility of construction firms.
+- Business Development.
+AGC's building development resources include publications, products, a peer network, and a knowledge source that are offered to help increase the profits and visibility of construction firms.